Beetman123/Hardware-Computer-Final-project/README.md

+When adding changes to the files please add a title that describes what you did and please in the description describe what you changed

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Beetman123/Hardware-Computer-Final-project/edit/master/README.md) to maintain and preview the content for your website in Markdown files.